GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

 </table>

-3.4 Geometry Visibility
+3.5 Geometry Visibility
 -------------------

+Use this panel to control which types of geometry are visible on the globe.
+By choosing to display or hide certain geometries, you can improve the visual representation you are after, without painstakingly loading and unloading files.

-Selecting "Show Point/Line/Polygon/Multipoint Geometries" will prevent feature geometries of those types from being drawn on the globe.
+Selecting "**Show Static Points/Lines/Polygons/Multipoints**" will prevent feature geometries of those types from being drawn on the globe.
+When creating Velocity Domain Points, the points themselves can impede on the visual asthetics of the globe, and can therefore be hidden by unselecting **Show Static Multipoints**.

+By selecting or unselecting the "**Show Topological Sections/Lines/Polygons/Networks**", you can display or hide geometries such as active margins, deforming mesh's and networks, basins, or subduction zones.

-Selecting "Show Arrow Decorations", when a Velocity layer is active, can be used to control the display of the velocity arrows.
+Selecting "**Show Velocity Arrows**", when a Velocity layer is active, can be used to control the display of the velocity arrows.

+Selecting "**Show Rasters**" gives you the ability to display or hide any rasters loaded on the globe.

+Selecting "**Show 3D Scalar Fields**" allows you to turn on or off the 3D Scalar Fields loaded onto the globe.
+Unticking this option will remove the 3D Scalar Field from view, alongside the white core created with it.
+This can improve visualising surface features without distraction from underneath.

+Selecting "**Show Scalar Coverages**" will allow you to turn on or off the scalar coverage layers, however will leave the Deforming Mesh Points visible.
+To turn off the Deforming Mesh Points, unselect **Show Static Multipoints**.

 4 Window Menu
 ===========

 The **Window Menu** enables the user to control the windows GPlates opens to display aspects of your data, and includes the following options:

-**Open New Window.**
+**Open New Window.** `[Ctrl + N]`

 Creates a new instance of GPlates.
 Currently each instance created this way is completely separate with its own main window and dialogs.
 Any program state such as files loaded prior to selecting **New Window** is not transferred across to the new instance.
 This feature is useful mainly for Mac OS X where it is not possible to run multiple instances of the same application from the *Finder*.

-**Show Layers.**
+**Show Layers.** `[Ctrl + L]`

 This option shows and hides the Layers window.

 **Show Bottom Panel.**

-This option allows you to show or hide the **Clicked Feature** and **Topology Sections** tables.
+This option allows you to show or hide the **Clicked** Features and **Topology Sections** tables.

 **Log.**